 This category includes language and math tests as well as questions and tests concerning memory retention and orientation, which may involve asking about the time of year, the date, your job, or where you are.
-Problems concentrating or long-lasting and listlessness may be signs of mental health problems.
+Problems concentrating or long-lasting fatigue and listlessness may be signs of mental health problems.

 Vegetative nervous system

 The vegetative (autonomic) nervous system controls your body's subconscious vital functions, such as your pulse, breathing and the regulation of your body temperature and digestion.
 So neurological examinations also include things like questions about bowel movements and urination as well as blood pressure measurements.

 Are further examinations necessary?

 Depending on the results of the individual tests, other examinations may be performed, possibly including measurement of electrical activity in the brain (electroencephalography, EEG), muscle activity (electromyography, EMG) or nerve conductivity (electroneurography, ENoG).
 Imaging techniques such as ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) may also be used.
 Sometimes a lumbar puncture (spinal tap) is necessary to take a sample of your cerebrospinal fluid (CSF).